 Robert received his B.S. degree in Criminal Justice and an MBA from Albany State University and his law degree from the Florida Coastal School of Law, where he was a Governor’s Scholar.
 Robert has dedicated his career to serving others, and he has a broad range of experience in state and federal government affairs.
 He has served as VP of Human Resources, and Chief Diversity Officer for Piedmont Athens Regional and as the Coordinator of Diversity and Corporate Outreach for Charlotte School of Law.
+Robert is pastor of Billups Grove Baptist Church.
 Robert believes that education is the key to change and improvement, and higher education is a passion of his.

-Matt is an Athens-based CPA with Frazier & Deeter, a full-service accounting firm in Atlanta, GA.
+Matt is a CPA and partner in Market Street Partners.
 Matt and his wife, Adrianne, are both graduates of UGA’s undergraduate and masters in accounting programs.
 Matt enjoys playing golf, attending UGA events, and spending time with his family (including his dog, Elli).
 He is also a member of the Georgia Society of CPAs and serves on an advisory council for young CPAs.
 Matt and Adrianne also attend First United Methodist Church.

-Shirley works in the Office of Institutional Diversity at UGA and is currently pursuing her Masters in Public Administration from Georgia College and State University.
+Shirley is a Program Operations Coordinator at the Fanning Institute, working with clients, team planning, providing budgeting and accounting support, logistical management, and program assessment and reporting.
+She has served as UGA Housing alumni relations coordinator and administrative coordinator in the UGA Office of Institutional Diversity.
 She enjoys working with children and families to empower them with the knowledge and resources to strive for and achieve their goals.
-Shirley sits on the boards of FC-CIS, UGA’s Family and Consumer Science Alumni Board and Global Education Foundation.
 She is a native Athenian, a mother of four and a breast cancer survivor.

 Elizabeth (Liz) DeMarco is a native Athenian.
 Her degrees and work were in the sciences including a B.S. in Zoology, Magna Cum Laude, from the University of Georgia and an M.S. in Molecular Microbiology and Immunology from Johns Hopkins Bloomberg School of Public Health.
 Elizabeth cares deeply about the Athens community and has dedicated many volunteer hours, often taking leadership roles, to livability issues, her daughters’ schools, historic preservation, and the arts and music.